MSE News

 Regulator Ofgem has written to all suppliers, saying it expects them to "take proactive measures to support prepayment meter customers, including customers in vulnerable circumstances".

-Ultimately, suppliers will deal with issues on a case-by-case basis, so the best thing you can do if you have to self-isolate or are struggling to pay your bill due to coronavirus is to contact your provider as soon as you can.
-Click the link below to find out what help your supplier's offering.
+Ultimately, suppliers will deal with issues on a case-by-case basis, so the best thing you can do if you are struggling to pay your bill due to coronavirus is to contact your provider as soon as you can.

-If you're struggling to pay your bill, a number of providers including BT, Sky and Vodafone have told us they'll help.
-All providers say that anyone who's struggling should contact them as soon as possible to discuss their options.
+If you're struggling to pay your bill, all providers say that anyone who's struggling should contact them as soon as possible to discuss their options.

 Ofcom, the broadband regulator, has told firms not to disconnect people who can't pay: "We expect providers to keep customers connected even where they are struggling to pay.
 We'll be asking them to suspend all disconnections, except those requested by the customer.
 We are in close contact with companies about what further support they can offer to customers in financial difficulties."

 The Local Government Association (which represents councils in England and Wales) has told us that all local authorities have help in place for people who are facing financial hardship as a result of coronavirus.
-COSLA, its Scottish equivalent, has told us that councils there are standing by to help too.
+COSLA, its Scottish equivalent, has told us that councils there are helping too.
 If you're in Northern Ireland, see more on the council tax-equivalent domestic rates system in the questions below.

 The support you get will depend on your circumstances but it could include: